Battle of the Books

-In 1935, twelve-year-old Moose and his family move to Alcatraz Island, where his father has taken a job as an electrician for the prison in hopes of sending Moose's autistic sister, Natalie, to a special school in San Fransisco.
+In 1935, twelve-year-old Moose and his family move to Alcatraz Island, where his father has taken a job as an electrician for the prison in hopes of sending Moose's autistic sister, Natalie, to a special school in San Francisco.
 However, Natalie is denied admittance to the school, and her care consumes much of their mother's time.
 Since his father is always working, Moose's unhappiness and loneliness grow, until he becomes friends with the warden's captivating daughter, Piper.
-Piper persuades moose to join her in a scheme to swindle their classmates: "Get your clothes laundered by Al Capone only 5 cents."
+Piper persuades Moose to join her in a scheme to swindle their classmates: "Get your clothes laundered by Al Capone only 5 cents."
 Although Piper gets Moose is trouble, their friendship also helps Moose through his family difficulties.

 The Girl Who Drank the Moon